Silver Spring, Maryland: Sports

 The Silver Spring Saints Youth Football Organization has been a mainstay of youth sports in the town since 1951.
-Located in Silver Spring, Maryland, the Silver Spring Saints play home games at St. Bernadette's Church near Blair High School.
+Located in Silver Spring, the Silver Spring Saints play home games at St. Bernadette's Church near Blair High School.
 The club was formed when two local Catholic parishes, St. John the Baptist and St. Andrews, merged their football programs to compete in the Capital Beltway League after the CYO (Catholic Youth Organization) for the Archdiocese of Washington D.C. discontinued its youth football program at the end of the 1994 season.
 The name "Saints" is derived from the merging of the two Catholic parishes.
 In 2009, the Saints moved from the Capital Beltway League (CBL) to the Mid-Maryland Youth Football & Cheer League (MMYFCL).

 Silver Spring is also home to several swim teams, including Parkland, Robin Hood, Calverton, Franklin Knolls, Daleview, Oakview, Forest Knolls, Kemp Mill, Long Branch, Stonegate, Glenwood, Rock Creek, and Northwest Branch, Hillandale, and West Hillandale.

-Silver Spring and Takoma Park together host Silver Spring-Takoma Thunderbolts a college wooden-bat baseball team playing in the Cal Ripken, Sr. Collegiate Baseball League.
+Silver Spring and Takoma Park together host Silver Spring-Takoma Thunderbolts a college wooden-bat baseball team playing in the Cal Ripken Sr. Collegiate Baseball League.
 Home games are played at Montgomery Blair Stadium.

 The Potomac Athletic Club Rugby team has a youth rugby organization based in Silver Spring.
 Established in 2005, PAC Youth Rugby has tag rugby for ages 5 to 15, girls and boys and also offer introduction to tackle rugby for U13 and U15 players.
 In addition to introducing numerous young athletes to the sport of rugby, PAC has also won Maryland state championships across the age groups.

 Media

-Silver Spring is served by Washington, D.C. outlets such as the Washington Post and the Washington Times.
-Several online outlets also cover local Silver Spring news, including Source of the Spring, The Voice, and Silver Spring Patch.
-Eye On Sligo Creek covers nature and news along Sligo Creek.
-Silver Spring was served by The Gazette until it closed in June 2015 and by the Montgomery County Sentinel until it ceased publication in January 2020.
+Silver Spring is served by Washington metropolitan area media, including two daily newspapers, The Washington Post and The Washington Times, and several online outlets.
+The Gazette and the Montgomery County Sentinel were available historically until their closures in 2015 and 2020, respectively.

 The Washington Hispanic has its offices in Silver Spring.

-Several notable broadcasting companies currently have headquarters in Silver Spring, including Urban One.
+Companies headquartered in Silver Spring include Urban One.
 After relocating to New York City in 2018, Discovery Inc. sold its former Silver Spring headquarters to Foulger-Pratt and Cerberus Capital Management, and leased a smaller space at nearby 8403 Colesville Road.